just-another-downer/landgrid-support/_articles/faqs.md

 **Q:** What is the difference between a free and pro account?

 **A:** A free account is designed to provide users the ability to view parcel information that we have and to get a taste of the offerings that we provide with a Pro account.
-In many cases, this translates to having the ability to use and test our tools like bookmarking, filtering, styling, etc.
+However, a free account does not provide access to most of the tools and features that Pro accounts and above have access to.

-Our Pro however comes packed with a ton of features and functionality including being able to create maps & surveys as well as importing & exporting your data.
+Pro, meanwhile, comes packed with a ton of features and functionality including being able to create maps & surveys as well as importing & exporting your data.
 Upgrading to Pro would give you expanded powers and the ability to use these tools in an unlimited way.
 For more specifics, please [visit](https://landgrid.com/plans)

-**Q:** What happened to your Team account subscription?

-**A:** In an effort to simplify our available offerings, it’s been merged into a broader Enterprise subscription category.
-You can still get the same offer (ie up to 25 users, unlimited projects, limited support, $100/mo) as an Enterprise subscription.